 We let agents randomize their actions according to a strategy determining the probabilities of actions to be played.
 They choose their strategies to maximize the expected sum of discounted stage-payoffs with the discount factor $\gamma \in [0,1)$.
-For example, the objective of player $i$ is given by \be \Expected{\sum_{k=0}^{\infty}\gamma^kr(s_k,a_k)}, \ee where $(s_k,a_k)$ denotes the pair of state and action profile at stage $k$ and the expectation is taken with respect to the randomness on $(s_k,a_k)$ for each $k\geq 0$.
-From the viewpoint of agent $i$, the maximization of \eqref{eq:sum} over her strategy is not a well-defined optimization problem due to the dependence of $r(s_k,a_k)$ on the action profile $a_k=\{a_k^i,a_k^{-i}\}$, where $a_k^{-i}=\{a_k^j\}_{j\neq i}$.
+For example, the objective of player $i$ is given by \be \Expected{\sum\nolimits_{k=0}^{\infty}\gamma^kr(s_k,a_k)},\ee where $(s_k,a_k)$ denotes the pair of state and action profile at stage $k$ and the expectation is taken with respect to the randomness on $(s_k,a_k)$ for each $k\geq 0$.

-An important question is \textit{how an agent would/should play}.
-The rich literature on learning in games has studied this question for the repeated play of the same normal-form game, e.g., see \citep{ref:Young04,ref:Fudenberg09,ref:Fudenberg16}.
-In MGs, agents also play a normal-form stage game associated with the state visited at each stage.
-However, the payoffs of these stage games, called \textit{Q-functions}, depend both on the stage-payoff received immediately, e.g., $\gamma^k r(s_k,\cdot)$, and the expected continuation-payoff to be received in future stages, e.g., $\gamma^k \Expected{\sum_{l=k+1}^{\infty}\gamma^{l-k} r(s_l,a_l)}$ since $s_{k+1}\sim p(\cdot|s_k,\cdot)$.
-The latter is ambiguous and possibly non-stationary by depending on the future play.
-Hence, in MGs, the agents are not necessarily playing the same stage game repeatedly whenever the associated state gets visited.